 OSHA Proposed Emergency Response Standard

 On February 5, the Occupational Safety and Health Administration (OSHA) published a Notice of Proposed Rulemaking (NPRM) to modernize the agency’s “Fire Brigades” standard with a proposed new “Emergency Response Standard.”
-This NPRM’s publication triggered the beginning of a public comment period that is scheduled to conclude July 22, 2024.
+This NPRM’s publication triggered the beginning of a public comment period that concluded on July 22, 2024.
+OSHA has announced an informal public hearing to begin on November 12, 2024.

-While many of the proposed provisions would be helpful and improve the safety of emergency responders, many of the new requirements would be very burdensome, and in many cases impossible, for volunteer fire and emergency service departments to comply with.
+While many of the proposed provisions in the Emergency Response Standard would be helpful and improve the safety of emergency responders, many of the new requirements would be very burdensome, and in many cases impossible, for volunteer fire and emergency service departments to comply with.
 If the standard is adopted in its current form, many departments would be forced to shut their doors or else operate outside of the federal standard, leaving themselves open to fines, citations, and huge civil liability exposure.

 View and Understand the Proposed Standard